-115.241 (e): 14-2 CC Sexual Abuse Prevention and Response, page 9 states the initial intake screening shall consider prior acts of sexual abuse, prior convictions for violent offenses, and history of prior institutional violence or sexual abuse.
+115.241 (e): #3.402, page 20 states the initial screening shall consider prior acts of sexual abuse, prior convictions for violent offenses, and history of prior institutional violence or sexual abuse, as known to the agency, in assessing inmates for risk of being sexually abusive.
+14-2 CC Sexual Abuse Prevention and Response, page 9 states the initial intake screening shall consider prior acts of sexual abuse, prior convictions for violent offenses, and history of prior institutional violence or sexual abuse.
 A review of the Sexual Abuse Screening Tool confirmed it contains five questions related to predatory factors.
-These questions include: previous convictions for sexual assault/ abuse in prison/jail; disciplinary sanctions for sexual abuse while incarcerated; current or prior conviction of sexual offense/abuse against an adult or child; prior conviction of violent offense against child or adult; and any disciplinary sanctions for violence while incarcerated.
-The staff responsible for the risk screening stated that the initial risk is paper format and asks questions about sexual abuse history, prior incarcerations, mental health, disabilities, age, sexual orientation and perception of vulnerability.
-The staff sated that he asks the questions and reviews the residents paperwork.
-He stated that if there is a difference from what is stated by the resident and what the paperwork indicates they will notate the discrepancies at the bottom.
-The staff stated they use the "real" answer for the victimization and abusiveness determinations.
+These questions include: previous convictions for sexual assault/abuse in prison/jail; disciplinary sanctions for sexual abuse while incarcerated; current or prior conviction of sexual offense/abuse against an adult or child; prior conviction of violent offense against child or adult; and any disciplinary sanctions for violence while incarcerated.
+The staff responsible for the risk screening stated the risk assessment is completed electronically via a form.
+The risk screening includes observations and verbally asking questions.
+The staff advised they ask about violent offenses, prior sexual abuse against an adult or child, non-violent offenses, gender identity, sexual preference, prior sexual victimization and perception of vulnerability.
+The staff stated they use the biography on the resident as well to confirm responses and information.
+Staff confirmed all elements under this provision are considered in the risk assessment.